quynhlan2025/Bitcon_ticket_flutter/README.md

 ##  Goal

-The objective of this tutorial is to learn about using Cupertino and Material Widgets in parallel and providing a different user interface depe
+Using Cupertino and Material Widgets in parallel and providing a different user interface

 ![Finished App](https://github.com/londonappbrewery/Images/blob/master/bitcoin-flutter-demo.gif)